 Long explanation: With all that was said, you have to understand that although your traffic is secured and sent through encrypted channels, it could still leak if your VPN connection suddenly fails.

 This is known as a DNS leak, and it makes your online activity detectible to your Internet service provider, which means your data might be accessible to third parties.
-One of its most crucial features RUSVPN offers that it protects you against DNS and IP leaks and guarantees your privacy in the form of a kill switch.
+One of the most crucial features RUSVPN offers is that it protects you against DNS and IP leaks and guarantees your privacy in the form of a kill switch.